lehominhkhoa1006/lehominhkhoa1006/README.md

     <td>

 ## 💻 About my work:
-- Research on autonomous vehicles
+- Research on autonomous vehicles.
-- Study of LiDAR and Camera sensors
+- Study of LiDAR and Camera sensors.
-- Research on line-following vehicles
+- Research on line-following vehicles.
-- Investigating methods to improve safety for drivers and passengers in transportation
+- Investigating methods to improve safety for drivers and passengers in transportation.

     </td>
     <td align="right">